L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 - Illustrates the arms race between attacker methods and defensive technologies.
 - Encourages monitoring lateral movement and performing strict egress filtering.

+Note: U can Accomplish it using standard tools as Scapy and Nmaps with the right parameters.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010
 # ARP Poisoning and MITM Attack